 TARDY: The bell rings at 8:40 A.M Students arriving after that must be brought to the office and signed in by the parent.
+Tardy students will receive the alternate lunch menu.
 Students arriving after 9:00 but before 10:30 will be tardy; those arriving after 10:30 will be marked 1/2 day absence.